 Some models of DJ headphones will have swiveling earcups that will allow you to wear the headband correctly and only wear one earcup in place in order to clearly hear both tracks.

-But headphones designed for smaller heads should be more adjustable than the average DJ headphones in order to prevent the headband from slipping back on the head when one of the earcups is in a swiveled back position.
+Specifically designed headphones for small heads should be more adjustable than the average DJ headphones in order to prevent the headband from slipping back on the head when one of the earcups is in a swiveled back position.

 A Durable Design